-The search is underway to find the most deserving project, initiative or innovative practice that has made or is making an outstanding contribution to the conservation, management or community/educational use of woodland for the George Mist ‘Woodland Magic’ Award.
+Now the search is underway to find the most deserving project, initiative or innovative practice that has made or is making an outstanding contribution to the conservation, management or community/educational use of woodland for the George Mist ‘Woodland Magic’ Award in 2026.

 The Award is a way of acknowledging the hard work and commitment of people who contribute to protecting, enhancing and promoting the UK’s woodland.
 Each year CMA will look for a person or a group of people for whom sharing their knowledge, skills, experience and enthusiasm has resulted in an exceptional contribution to the management of woodland within the countryside or urban greenspace of the UK.
 Let’s showcase the amazing woodland work that we all know takes place across England, Wales and Northern Ireland.